suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 }
 ```

-Next we will change the code to extract the method that reloads the restaurants
+Next, we will change the code to extract the method that reloads the restaurants
 so we can call it from this method **and** the `useEfffect`

 ```javascript